EOS CCA

-It is the goal of EOS CCA to work with consumers with the utmost respect and professionalism to resolve their outstanding debt issues.
+EOS CCA is a provider of debt collection services located in Norwell, Massachusetts.
+EOS CCA is the U.S. Receivables Management Division of the international EOS Group based in Hamburg, Germany.

 History

 Paul E. Leary Sr. founded Collecto, Inc. d/b/a Collection Company of America in 1991.

 In 2006, Collecto, Inc. started doing business as CCA.
 In 2001, CCA joined the EOS Group of Hamburg, Germany.

 On October 5, 2009, Collecto, Inc., d/b/a CCA, and its six affiliated companies changed their d/b/a to EOS CCA.